Sarodgini Academy Administration Team

 Lead Teacher (Little Masters)

+Marina graduated from the Yerevan Medical Institute as a laboratory assistant.
+She has raised two beautiful children.
+She came to the USA in 2008 and has been working in Sarodgini since 2009.
 "I really miss my kids on the weekend!
 They somehow very quickly became my family, and their new skills, new words, and achievements are a joy for me."

 Nina Martyniuk

-Teacher assistant (Little Masters)
+Teacher (Little Masters)

+Nina joined the Sarodgini family two years ago.
+She is a proud mother, Grandmother, and healthcare worker.
+Nina loves reading books, listening to music, and growing plants.
 “I came from the land of blue fields, dense forests, and impassable swamps.
 From early childhood, I learned the beauty and greatness of our surrounding world, which lies in kindness, affection, compassion, understanding, and great love for everything around us.
 I have been instilling these values into my students every day for over two years."

 Julia Dereviana